Recycle your Christmas tree this January and support local hospice care in east Kent.

 How are the Christmas trees recycled and how is the money raised?

-The last Christmas tree recycling campaign raised over £57,000 to support the vital care of patients facing incurable illness in east Kent, with more than 3,150 real Christmas trees collected in Canterbury, Thanet and Ashford.
+The last Christmas tree recycling campaign raised over £57,000 to support the vital care of patients facing incurable illness in east Kent, with more than 3,150 real Christmas trees recycled in Canterbury, Thanet and Ashford.
 We are only able to raise this through our community giving generously when registering online.

 Thank you so much for your support